LG V50 ThinQ 5G full review

 Meet the LG Dual Screen, cutting edge tech that’s coming out a scant 15 years after Nintendo did essentially the same thing with its DS game console.

-The Dual Screen is a (strictly optional) accessory for the V50 that consists of a hinged case with a 6.2in OLED display on one side, and a slot for the V50 itself on the other, turning it into a bi-screened device that’s eerily reminiscent of Nintendo’s handheld line.
+The Dual Screen is an accessory for the V50 that consists of a hinged case with a 6.2in OLED display on one side, and a slot for the V50 itself on the other, turning it into a bi-screened device that’s eerily reminiscent of Nintendo’s handheld line.
+It's included by default in the UK, but not available at all in the US, but it's arguably the main reason to pick up the otherwise so-so phone.

-The second screen can rotate the full 360 degrees, closing into a clamshell or flipping all the way over to give you screens on the front and back.
-It’s essentially the same sort of experience that the likes of Samsung and Huawei are offering with their new foldables, but in this case it’s an optional add-on that LG says should end up costing a lot less - though final pricing is still yet to be announced.
+The second screen can rotate a full 360 degrees, closing into a clamshell or flipping all the way over to give you screens on the front and back.
+It’s essentially the same sort of experience that the likes of Samsung and Huawei are offering with their new foldables, but in this case it’s a removable add-on that you can use as and when you please - and costs far less than a foldable..

 Use cases range from the obvious - using the second screen to show someone the camera output while you’re taking a photo - to the more creative: flooding the second screen with bright white to help light your face better for selfies.